-Thus, accused-appellant's lack of objection to the search is not tantamount to a waiver of her constitutional rights or a voluntary ERTIFIED UNIE COPY:
+Thus, accused-appellant's lack of objection to the search is not tantamount to a waiver of her constitutional rights of a voluntary ERTIFIED TRUE COPY:

-DMUNDO D. VILLA DEL REY, JA DIC-BRANCH PLERK OF COURT RTC-BR.
-42 + submission to the warrantless search."
+DMUNDO D. VILLA DEL REY, JE DIC-BRANCH PLERK OF COURT RTC-BR.
+42 submission to the warrantless search."
 (People v.
 Aruta, G.R.
 No. 120915, 3 April 1998)